 - RELATED: How to heal your low back, if you’ve tried everything else

-Couple months after I started feeling better, I had another bad flare-up.
+A couple of months after I started feeling better, I had another bad flare-up.
 I could not understand what happened.
 I was doing all of my exercises.
 I never skipped a treatment.
 It was driving me insane.
 I went back again to google university to try to find another cause for this.
-At this stage I wanted to try chiropractic and see if this would help me.
+At this stage, I wanted to try chiropractic and see if this would help me.
 I am very grateful I did give it a try because my chiropractor advised me to get an MRI scan done, as it can show more details about what can be going on.

 *At this stage, I took several x-rays that showed nothing.
 I went ahead and scheduled an MRI with my general doctor.
 The wait time was very long that I asked the pain management specialist I was referred to if she can get me in sooner for an MRI scan.

-I ended up with two appointments but each had different body parts (lower back, and pelvic).
+I ended up with two appointments but each had different body parts (lower back, and pelvis).
 The first MRI showed a small disc herniation (that should not be causing me all this excruciating pain).
 At this point, again I was convinced that this was Piriformis syndrome and sciatica caused by a disc herniation.
-As usually, the disc presses on the sciatica nerve.
+As usual, the disc presses on the sciatic nerve.
 I continued with all my treatments with short term relief.

-Throughout this whole time, I was experiencing bloating almost everyday.
+Throughout this whole time, I was experiencing bloating almost every day.
 I was always feeling fatigued and would wake up feeling exhausted even after sleeping for 8 hours.
 I was addicted to my mid-day coffee and milk to give me the boost to carry on with my days.
-Of course being in pain all the time can take a huge toll on you, but my digestive issues were just not helping.
+Of course, being in pain all the time can take a huge toll on you, but my digestive issues were just not helping.
 The other thing I was noticing was that stress always made the pain worse and caused flare-ups.
-When I travel or take few days off, I always felt better.
+When I travel or take a few days off, I always felt better.